royasutton/openscad-amu/docs/README.md

 If you are already familiar with [Doxygen], adding basic documentation to your [OpenSCAD] designs using [openscad-amu] is straight forward.
-Simply markup each of your design files with the [special commands], name each file in the [Project Makefile], and type `make` to generate your documentation.
+Simply markup each of your design files with the [special commands], name each file in the project makefile, and type `make` to generate your documentation.

-You can also start from a template created by the [bootstrap] script, then customize as needed.
+You can also start from a template created by the `setup-amu.bash` script, then customize as needed as described in the [evaluation] section of the repository home page.

 ### Setup ###